SAP-samples/teched2025-DA261/exercises/ex2/README.md

 - You can arrange the size of outline-view to your needs.
 <br>![](/exercises/ex2/images/nbk_outline.png)

+### Reference to exercise solutions
+An exercise solution notebook is provided in __../ex_solutions/ex2_notebook-SOLUTION.ipynb__ and can be opened from the project explorer

 <br><br>

 ## Exercise 2.0 Connect to your SAP HANA Cloud instance